eclipse-iceoryx/iceoryx/doc/error-handling.md

 Whether it is appropriate to use cxx::expected even if STL compatibility is broken by doing so depends on the circumstances and needs to be decided on a case-by-case basis.
 If the function has no STL counterpart cxx::expected can be used freely to communicate potential failure to the caller.

-It should be noted that since currently Expects and Ensures are active at Release Mode, prolific usage of these will incur a runtime cost.
+It should be noted that since currently Expects and Ensures are active at release mode, prolific usage of these will incur a runtime cost.
 Since this is likely to change in the future, it is still advised to use them to document the developer's intentions.

 ## Interface for 3rd Party Code

-Error handler as well as logger shall be able to use or redirect to 3rd party error handling or logging libraries in the future.
+The Error handler as well as logger shall be able to use or redirect to 3rd party error handling or logging libraries in the future.
 Currently this is neither fully supported nor used.
 The error handler has a callback function which can in principle be used to call 3rd party code.

 # Usage

 ## Logger
 The logger can be used similar to the streams in the C++ standard API.
-To select the log level, the corresponding logger has to be used, e.g. LogErr, LogWarn etc.
+To select the log level, the corresponding logger has to be used, e.g. *LogErr*, *LogWarn* etc.

 ```
 LogWarn() << "log message " << someValue << "log message continued";